manishbhatt94/headfirst-py-3e/chapters-notebooks/webapp/database-setup.md

   and run below:\
   `sqlite3 CoachDB.sqlite3 .schema > schema.sql`\
 - Here `.schema` is a type of [dot command](https://sqlite.org/cli.html#special_commands_to_sqlite3_dot_commands_) provided by sqlite3 CLI
+- This creates a new file named "schema.sql" in the current directory.
+This\
+contains CREATE TABLE statements for all the tables defined in SQLite, and also\
+a CREATE SEQUENCE statement (which we will delete - as it's not valid to be\
+used in MariaDB).

+## Import the dumped table structure script file into MariaDB (one time)
+- Change working directory to where the "schema.sql" file is located using "cd"
+- Connect to MariaDB using mysql-client as "swimuser" user account and in the\
+  "swimDB" database:\
+  `mysql -h 127.0.0.1 -u swimuser -p swimDB`
+- You get the "mysql>" prompt on successfully connecting
+- On this prompt enter below SQL command to execute the statements in\
+  "schema.sql" file:\
+  `source schema.sql`
+- You should see 3 (three) messages in the command output saying: "Query OK" -\
+  since the "schema.sql" file had 3 (three) CREATE TABLE statements.
+- Confirm if the tables have been created by running:\
+  `SHOW TABLES;`

 ## Running MariaDB container every time: